WE VALUE YOUR PRIVACY.

 We share information about you in the limited circumstances with third parties only to help us using your Personal Information as described above.

-- We use WordPress.com to host our site — you can read more about how WordPress.com uses your personal information here.
+– We use WordPress.com to host the Holy Whisk Blog — you can read more about how WordPress.com uses your personal information here.

 – We also use Google Analytics to help us understand how our visitors use the Site — you can read more about how Google uses your Personal Information here.
 You can also opt-out of Google Analytics here: https://tools.google.com/dlpage/gaoptout.